codeworksacademy/js_challenges/Bang/readme.md

 ## Skills

 Searching through two sets of data simultaneously is incredibly handy.
-Searching for breaks in patterns.
+Scanning for breaks in patterns.
 Finding commonly used sequences of words or characters in user data.
 Validating a log of events occurring in desired order.
 Comparing a sequence of actions from players in a game.

  Hopefully, like many challenges, some out of the box thinking.
 It might seem like trying to spell out `'BANG'` for each `gun` is the solution to this problem, however that will be cumbersome to evaluate.
 So can we find another condition to check for that happens once `'BANG'` is spelled?